nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `customise order e/` as the user wants the emails appear right below the name.

-* Step 2a. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`.
+Step 3. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`.

-* Step 2b. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.
+Step 4. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.

-* Step 2c. `CustomiseOrderCommandParser` processes the input into a list of attributes.
+Step 5. `CustomiseOrderCommandParser` processes the input into a list of attributes.
 In this case, the list of attributes only contains `EMAIL` and is missing the attributes `TAGS`, `PHONE` and `ADDRESS`.
 The missing attributes are added to the list according to the default order mentioned above.
 The list of attributes now contains `EMAIL`, `TAGS`, `PHONE` and `ADDRESS`.

-* Step 2d. `CustomiseOrderCommandParser` creates a `CustomiseOrderCommand` with the list of attributes.
+Step 6. `CustomiseOrderCommandParser` creates a `CustomiseOrderCommand` with the list of attributes.

-* Step 2e. `CustomiseOrderCommandParser` returns the `CustomiseOrderCommand`.
+Step 7. `CustomiseOrderCommandParser` returns the `CustomiseOrderCommand`.

-* Step 2f. `Logic` executes the `CustomiseOrderCommand`.
+Step 8. `Logic` executes the `CustomiseOrderCommand`.

-* Step 2g. `CustomiseOrderCommand#execute()` calls `Model#setGuiSettings()` to save the new attribute order in `preferences.json`.
+Step 9. `CustomiseOrderCommand#execute()` calls `Model#setGuiSettings()` to save the new attribute order in `preferences.json`.

-The following sequence diagram illustrates Steps 2a to 2g:
+The following sequence diagram illustrates Steps 3 to 9:

 ![CustomiseOrderSequenceDiagram](images/CustomiseOrderSequenceDiagram.png)

 Note:

-* The lifeline for `CustomiseOrderCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+* The lifeline for `CustomiseOrderCommandParser` and `CustomiseCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-Step 3.
+Step 10.
 The user sees the new ordering after `PersonCard#setAttributes()` sets the attributes based of the new order in `preferences.json`.

 Note: